Holiday Stress and IBS: How to Avoid Flare-Ups

 When your schedule gets frantic over the holidays, it’s natural to worry, notice more discomfort and eventually struggle with IBS symptoms.
 Even festive gatherings can bring a sense of dread, especially if you feel your symptoms have become unpredictable, and you might find yourself plotting to get out of obligations rather than enjoying the holiday camaraderie.
 But before you let your body get the better of you, consider how a change in perspective and a bit of forethought can keep your IBS in check over the indulgent and hectic holiday season.

 Helpful Approaches for Better Comfort

 A little bit of preparation can go a long way, especially when food and travel is involved.
 The more often you practice these helpful approaches, the more quickly you’ll be able to clear your digestive hurdles.

 Planning ahead can significantly reduce your level of stress, and the less stress you feel, the more at ease your stomach and bowels will be.
 The key is to cover all your bases, so put a bit of thought into what you might feel and what you might need in any possible situation.

-If you’re planning on attending an event, think about what outfit would be the most comfortable for you, and what you would need if your IBS symptoms began to act up.
-Locate the washrooms, and have an escape plan – that is, what you will say if you need to make an early exit.
-Remember than most people are more sympathetic than judgemental when it comes to medical conditions, so you could mention your IBS and your accompanying concerns to the host of the event, in case they may be able to help.
+If you’re planning on attending an event, think about what outfit would be the most comfortable for you and what you would need if your IBS symptoms begin to act up.
+Locate the washrooms and have an escape plan – that is, what you will say if you need to make an early exit?
+Remember that most people are more sympathetic than judgmental when it comes to medical conditions, so you could mention your IBS and your accompanying concerns to the host of the event, in case they may be able to help.

-Cognitive behavioural therapy (CBT) can do wonders for your perspective, and ultimately, your physical symptoms.
-Essentially, every thought or idea could have a negative slant or a positive one, and CBT teaches you how to take the positive path for better emotional stability and more control over physical outcomes.
+Cognitive behavioral therapy (CBT) can do wonders for your perspective, and ultimately, your physical symptoms.
+Essentially, every thought or idea you have could be negative or positive, and CBT teaches you how to take the positive path for better emotional stability and more control over physical outcomes.